The Course of My Life

 the Son of Man, who unfolded his creative powers

-in the service of the will of the gods,
+in service to the will of the gods,

 The earth weaves in the shadows,